 Whether attending a meeting, sharing a post online, or mustering the nerve to ask for a favor, we often assume our actions, input, and requests will be overlooked or rejected.
 Bohns and her work demonstrate that people see us, listen to us, and agree to do things for us much more than we realize — for better, and worse.

 You Have More Influence Than You Think offers science-based strategies for observing the effect we have on others, reconsidering our fear of rejection, and even, sometimes, pulling back to use our influence less.
 It is a call to stop searching for ways to gain influence you don’t have and to start recognizing the influence you don’t realize you already have.

 “There is a hidden side of human nature that, when illuminated, makes so much sense you wonder how you didn’t appreciate it before.
 You will wonder, after reading this marvelous new book by Vanessa Bohns, how you overlooked the power you have to make another person’s day, or life, better, and you will know how to use that power wisely.”

 “One of the most enticing and entertaining books I’ve ever read on persuasion.
 Vanessa Bohns is not only an expert in social psychology — she’s also an excellent communicator.
-She makes a convincing case that we all matter more than we realize.”— Adam Grant, New York Times best-selling author of Give and Take, Originals, and Think Again
+She makes a convincing case that we all matter more than we realize.”— Adam Grant, #1 New York Times best-selling author of Think Again

 Vanessa Bohns is a social psychologist and professor of organizational behavior at Cornell University.
 She holds a PhD in psychology from Columbia University and an AB in psychology from Brown University.
 Her writing has appeared in the New York Times, Wall Street Journal, Harvard Business Review, and other outlets, and her research has been featured by the Wall Street Journal, New York Times, Economist, and NPR's Hidden Brain.